-This Code serves to assist in defining our ethical principles and guiding our ethical and honest behavior, and is not allencompassing.
+This Code serves to assist in defining our ethical principles and guiding our ethical and honest behavior, and is notall-encompassing.
 This Code must be interpreted within the framework of the laws, rules, regulations and customs of the jurisdictions in which we operate, as well as in light of specific Company policies and common sense.
+Capitalized terms used in this Code have the meanings set out in Section IX.
 Reasons such as "everyone does it," or "the competition is doing it," or "it's not illegal" are unacceptable as excuses for violating this Code.
 We must seek to avoid circumstances and actions that give the appearance of impropriety or involve apparent or actual conflicts of interest.